brass9/typeahead.js/README.md

 		name: 'Ford'
 	}

-That is, the object passed to you is the row of your data being rendered in the results, plus a mixin property of `_query`, which gives you the text typed so far.
-You're going to need it, because complex JSON moves the burden of highlighting in this template on to you:
+That is, the object passed to you is the row of your data being rendered in the results, plus a mixin property of `_query`, which gives you the text typed so far in the input box.
+You're going to need it, because using complex JSON instead of a flat array moves the burden of highlighting in this template on to you:

 	templates: {
 		suggestion: r => {